1982 Spanish general election: Background

 The tenure of Calvo-Sotelo's government was plagued by several events which further undermined the UCD's position: the toxic oil syndrome outbreak of 1981, affecting over 20,000 people and traced to the illegal marketing of contaminated rapeseed oil; the final approval of the divorce law amid criticisms from the Catholic Church and conservative party elements; the split of the newly-formed Democratic Action Party (PAD) under former justice minister Francisco Fernández Ordóñez; and Spain's entry into NATO being met with the staunch opposition of the parliamentary left, headed by González's PSOE.
-The opposition People's Alliance (AP), under former Francoist minister Manuel Fraga, advocated an union of the centre-right—the "natural majority" strategy—which, following the UCD's surprise defeat in the 1981 Galician regional election, turned into a bid to take over the entire right-of-centre electorate.
+The opposition People's Alliance (AP), under former Francoist minister Manuel Fraga, advocated a union of the centre-right—the "natural majority" strategy—which, following the UCD's surprise defeat in the 1981 Galician regional election, turned into a bid to take over the entire right-of-centre electorate.

 The PSOE landslide in the 1982 Andalusian regional election was a fatal blow to the UCD: from that point onwards, it was relegated to third party status in national opinion polls behind both PSOE and AP, leading to the party imploding and Calvo-Sotelo announcing his intention not to seek re-election in July 1982.
 Former prime minister Suárez announced the creation of a new centrist party, the Democratic and Social Centre (CDS), while deputy Óscar Alzaga formed the christian democrat People's Democratic Party (PDP) to run in an electoral alliance with AP.
 The mounting splits and defections throughout the summer of 1982 would have deprived the UCD government of a working majority upon the Cortes's reopening following the holiday recess, leading Calvo-Sotelo to dissolve parliament and call a snap election for 28 October 1982.
 The parliament's dissolution was criticized as it delayed the approval of the autonomy statutes for Madrid, the Balearic Islands, Castile and León, and Extremadura, as well as the 1983 General State Budget.

 Overview

-Under the 1978 Constitution, the Spanish Cortes Generales were envisaged as an imperfect bicameral system.
-The Congress of Deputies had greater legislative power than the Senate, having the ability to vote confidence in or withdraw it from a prime minister and to override Senate vetoes by an absolute majority of votes.
-Nonetheless, the Senate possessed a limited number of functions—such as ratification of international treaties, authorization of collaboration agreements between autonomous communities, enforcement of direct rule, regulation of interterritorial compensation funds, and its role in constitutional amendment and in the appointment of members to the Constitutional Court and the General Council of the Judiciary—which were not subject to the Congress's override.
+Under the 1978 Constitution, the Spanish Cortes Generales were conceived as an imperfect bicameral system.
+The Congress of Deputies held greater legislative power than the Senate, having the ability to grant or withdraw confidence from a prime minister and to override Senate vetoes by an absolute majority.
+Nonetheless, the Senate retained a limited number of specific functions—such as ratifying international treaties, authorizing cooperation agreements between autonomous communities, enforcing direct rule, regulating interterritorial compensation funds, and taking part in constitutional amendments and in the appointment of members to the Constitutional Court and the General Council of the Judiciary—which were not subject to override by Congress.
+The electoral and procedural rules were the same as those used in the 1977 election.